 - Some dogs can get travel sick, especially if they are unused to long journeys.
 Build up the time they spend in the car gradually before your trip and don’t feed them within two hours of your departure time.
 If your dog is particularly bad, your vet can advise on remedies that will help.

 - Dogs are usually welcome on buses and trains, but check the transport company’s pet policy before booking.

-As social animals, dogs enjoying spending time with their families and a shared holiday can be a wonderful bonding experience, as well as an opportunity for dogs to discover brand new smells.
+As social animals, dogs enjoy spending time with their families and a shared holiday can be a wonderful bonding experience, as well as an opportunity for dogs to discover brand new smells.
 Once you’ve enjoyed a dog-friendly holiday, you’re unlikely to ever want to leave your pet behind again!

 Check out our travel essentials collection, whether you're heading out for a day trip or going on a staycation, make sure you have everything you need for travelling with your furry friend this summer.